InteropIO/bbg-market-data-example/README.md

 This repository contains:

- * [Tester App](./tester-app/) - a web applications with a fully configured libraries.
+ * [Tester App](./tester-app/) - A simple web application that demonstrates the usage of @glue42/bbg-market-data.
  * Comprehensive [examples](./examples/) in TypeScript.